mercedes-benz/score/docs/platform_management_plan/safety_management.rst

 A dedicated safety manager is elected by :need:`rl__project_lead` for all the S-CORE SEooCs development.

-The safety manager, supported by the project manager,  will ensure that safety activities are actively planned, developed, analyzed, verified and tested and managed throughout the life cycle of the project.
+The safety manager, supported by the project manager (:need:`rl__project_lead`) or the assigned Feature team lead, will ensure that safety activities are actively planned, developed, analyzed, verified and tested and managed throughout the life cycle of the project.
 As all the implementation of safety functions takes place within module development, there is a safety manager appointed in the module's safety plan.